Characteristic function (probability theory): Introduction

-Note however that the characteristic function of a distribution always exists, even when the probability density function or moment-generating function do not.
+Note however that the characteristic function of a distribution is well defined for all real values of t, even when the moment-generating function is not well defined for all real values of t.

 The characteristic function approach is particularly useful in analysis of linear combinations of independent random variables: a classical proof of the Central Limit Theorem uses characteristic functions and Lévy's continuity theorem.
 Another important application is to the theory of the decomposability of random variables.